Weather Service accidentally triggers tornado warning in multiple states under clear skies

 The problem?
-The warning was a test, and was never meant to alert cellphones.
+The warning was a test and was never meant to alert cellphones.

 “Take shelter now in a basement or an interior room on the lowest floor of a sturdy building,” read the bulletin, which was picked up and distributed to cellphones through wireless emergency alerts.